Diocese of Tulsa: 1870 to 1900

-1905 to 1972
+1900 to 1972

-In 1905, Pope Pius X erected the Diocese of Oklahoma City, covering both the Oklahoma and Indian Territories.
-Two years later, the two territories were combined to create the new State of Oklahoma.
+In 1905, Pope Pius X erected the Diocese of Oklahoma City, covering both the Oklahoma Territory and Indian Territory.
+Two years later, the two territories were admitted to statehood as the State of Oklahoma.

-Pope Pius XI renamed the Diocese of Oklahoma City to the diocese of Oklahoma City-Tulsa in 1930, due to the population growth of Tulsa and its surrounding communities.
+Pope Pius XI renamed the Diocese of Oklahoma City as the Diocese of Oklahoma City-Tulsa in 1930.
+This was due to the population growth of Tulsa and its surrounding communities.
+Bishop Francis Kelley of Oklahoma City became the first bishop of the new diocese.
 The Tulsa area would remain part of this diocese for the next 42 years.
+In 1936, St. Anne Parish was established in Broken Arrow, the first parish in that community.

+In 1960, William K. Warren, Sr., founder of the Warren Petroleum Company, donated the funds to open St. Francis Hospital in Tulsa.
+It is today St. Francis Medical Center.